jmatthiesen/dotnet-ai-workshop/instructions/1_BuildAQuizApp.md

     dotnet user-secrets set "AzureOpenAI:Key" abcdabcdabcdabcd
     ```

-    Get both of these values from Azure OpenAI Studio.
+    Get both of these values from Azure AI Foundry Portal.
 Notice that for Endpoint, **you're only supplying the part of the URL up the the end of the host**.
-Don't include `openai/deployments/...` or whatever else appears after it in Azure OpenAI Studio.
+Don't include `openai/deployments/...` or whatever else appears after it in Azure AI Foundry.

 Next, register this in DI.
 You could just register `innerChatClient` directly, but we'll use the following helper that allows you to configure a pipeline, which we'll use in further sessions: